Blitzedzz-2/Auto-uploader/README.md

-# Auto-upload games to roblox automatically
+# Auto-upload games to Roblox automatically
-**If this is used for uploading condos I will come for you**
+## Fully external auto-uploader
+This is a project from 2021 it may not work

 # How to run it!
-1. Download python from the website (Add to path) & python from the microsoft store0
+1. Download python from the website (Add to path) & python from the Microsoft store0

 2. Next right click on AutoUploader.py and edit